 Why are some prayers answered, but some are not?
 The Bible promises in Matthew 21:22, “And whatever you ask in prayer, you will receive, if you have faith.”
 James 1:6-8 states, “But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
 7) For that person must not suppose that he will receive anything from the Lord 8) he is a double-minded man, unstable in all his ways.”

 - Do you doubt God answers prayer?
-If yes, then ask God to show you the painful memory of disappointment that is causing you to doubt.
+If yes, then ask God to show you any painful memories of disappointment that is causing you to doubt.
+Forgive the person who caused the pain or disappointed you, and then ask God to take the resulting resentment.
+Next, find something to be thankful for concerning that disappointment to transform the memory.
 Read chapter five of my book called, 5–Finding Painful Memories and Healing Issues.

 - Are you disappointed because of unanswered prayers?
 If yes, then ask God to show you what His best is for you and accept His sovereign will for you.
 Next, mentally submit your plans and requests to God and trust He has a good purpose for your life in His timing.
 Many of King David’s Psalms reveal his disappointment and submission to God’s sovereignty in his life.
 See my post called Know Your Purpose? .